VDBWRAIR/pathdiscov/docs/source/install.rst

 System Packages
 ===============

-In order to installed developer tools you will need root priveledges; that is, somebody who can use su or sudo
+In order to installed developer tools you will need root privileges; that is, somebody who can use su or sudo

 CentOS